vparyk/inventory-manager/README.md

 - Conflict resolution UI: let users manually resolve conflicts.

 - State persistence: store local states (queued, saved) in browser cache or IndexedDB.

+- Add retry logic for failed API calls (e.g. retry X times before giving up).

+- Strengthen input validation on the frontend to prevent edge case errors before sending requests.

+- When implementing a conflict resolution prompt, modify the current handling so the conflict state stays active until the user resolves it, even if new data arrives from the server.

+- If keeping the current “server wins” approach, it would be a good idea to cancel backend requests immediately when new data arrives from polling, since the conflict can already be detected safely on the frontend.

 ## Setup